Skip to content

 Context-Aware Reviews

 Digital transformation changes the way organizations view identity.
-In the past, using Role-Based Access Controls (RBAC) in static, on-premises infrastructures provided appropriate SoD controls.
+In the past, using Role-Based Access Controls (RBAC) in static, on-premises infrastructures provided appropriate Segregation of Duties controls.
 However, the proliferation of identities and locations across on-premises, hybrid, and cloud-based architectures require context and risk-aware Attribute-Based Access Controls (ABAC).
 Peer- and usage-based analytics enable organizations to create more robust policies that better prevent SoD violations.

 User Access Requests